ItokawaK/Alt_nCov2019_primers/README.md

 ### Tools
 -------
- Those tools are still beta and have no warranty to properly work.
+ Those tools are still experimental and have no warranty to work properly.

 - tools/plot_depth.py